ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 -------------

-When you're writing a UWP app, it's hard to know whether a given API is platform-specific (and hence needs an "adaptivity check") or if it's part of core UWP.
+When you're writing a UWP app, it's hard to know whether a given API is platform-specific or version-specific (and hence needs an "adaptivity check") or if it's part of core UWP.
 All you can do is either read the docs rigorously, or run your code on all different platforms to see if it crashes.

 This analyzer fixes that problem.

-If ever your code calls into a platform-specific API, this analyzer verifies that you've done an adaptivity check around it -- if you haven't then it reports a warning.
+If ever your code calls into a platform- or version-specific API, this analyzer verifies that you've done an adaptivity check around it -- if you haven't then it reports a warning.
 It also provides a handy "quick-fix" to insert the correct check, by pressing Ctrl+Dot or clicking on the lightbulb.